 By The Hockey Paper

-England Hockey’s restructure plans for regional and county leagues will be the biggest change in 50 years – if it is given the green light for “clear purpose and leadership” ahead of the 2021/22 season.
+England Hockey’s restructure plans for regional and county leagues will be the biggest change in two decades – if it is given the green light for “clear purpose and leadership” ahead of the 2021/22 season.

 Following a governance review of domestic hockey which started in 2017, a working group was led by vice president Liz Pelling to undertake a recommendation for change.
 It follows a number of clubs putting forward a resolution requesting that EH review the way the sport is structured.

 Proposals for ‘A Structure Fit for the Future’ include moving the current five regions to eight areas, having 50 fewer organisations, 100 fewer committees across England and one streamlined set of league rules.

 EH say that the roadshows over the autumn received “positive” feedback and “confirmed that this is a once in a generation opportunity to change the way hockey is administered for the benefit of all involved.”

 A final vote will be taken by members at England Hockey’s AGM in March with the hope that a fresh structure will be put into place in time for September 2021.